ghc/ghc/compiler/GHC/CmmToAsm/AArch64/README.md

 ## Intro

+The AArch64 architecture by Arm, is part of Armv8, the ISA is called A64.
+This is the best ressource on the arm website: https://developer.arm.com/architectures/cpu-architecture/a-profile/exploration-tools
+The HTML view has an instruction lookup, the xml file is also good.

+### Cmm

 @GHC.CmmToAsm@ contains the top-level netry point @nativeCodeGen@, which will be called from @GHC.Driver.CodeOutput.outputAsm@, which is triggert via the @-fasm@ flag.